 You all know my love obsession with copper.
 The exterior of our house already sports copper light fixtures, copper gutters and hardware.
 Copper is undeniably beautiful when new, but becomes even more gorgeous when it ages and develops a patina.

-DIY Copper Curtain Rod
+DIY Copper Pipe Curtain Rods

 This project involves a little critical thinking if you’re designing around a bay window or space with angles, but nothing overwhelming.
 You do not need to be too exact or precise, which makes this a great beginner project.